SteffenEger/dldh/README_2020.md

 ### Meetings
 There will be one meeting in early December (most likely: Thursday December 3, e.g., 16-17) to discuss topics and organizatinal issues.

 There will be three seminar sessions in January where students present their topics (3min) and answer questions (about 10min per group member).
 Students also need to upload videos prior to the seminar sessions.
-Students should be ~15min per student, i.e., total length will be 15-60min.
+Videos should be ~15min per student, i.e., total length will be 15-60min.

 ### Language
 The seminar will be held in English.